 Method:

-The night before you want to make your cake soak your cherries, fruit peel and cranberries in 1/4 cup of rum or brandy.
+The night before you want to make your cake soak your cherries, fruit peel and your 1/4 cup cranberries in 1/4 cup of rum or brandy.

 Next, sift flour, cocoa, baking powder and baking soda.
 Then, add ground nuts & fold it into your boiled mixture.
 When mixed together; Fold in cherries, citrus peel and 1/4 cup cranberries that have been soaking overnight in 1/4 cup of Screech rum bourbon or brandy.
 Add pecans.